Forest-Protocols/forest-AI/proposed-protocols/TextToImageGeneric_spec.md

     - `"JPEG"`

 - **Returns**:
-  - `image url`: Image url to download as a single file.
+  - `url`: Image url to download as a single file.
     - Image must be in PNG or JPEG format.

 ## Performance Requirements